JavaIsNotHard/Notes/Database/intro-to-database/Lecture-20/Introduction.md

 - nodes i.e set of processors, memory and disk, are placed closer to each other inside a datacenter. we can have data center distributed globally but that would fall into distributed database category.

 - decision-support queries
+	- those queries which helps an organization to make decision based on user input
+	- these queries work in large amount of amount (terabytes to petabytes)

 - performance of parallel system is measured in terms of throughput (number of task that can be completed in a given time range) and response time (amount of time required to process the task and return the result back to the client)
 - throughput can be increased by increasing the number of parallel transactions